It’s best to leave salary discussions until the point at which you are offered the job – unless the employer asks you about it sooner.

+When you are going for a job, you are effectively a salesperson promoting a product and it is up to you to demonstrate that the ‘product’ is valuable, high quality and superior to anything a competitor could offer.
 Potential employers or ‘buyers’ are looking for the best value for their money, so will be driving the deal in the opposite direction.
 However, if you have positioned yourself well and made a good impression at interview, they won't want to risk losing you and will be prepared to settle at the top of the market rather than at the bottom.
 If you know what the employer can afford and typical salaries for the sector, you will automatically gain an advantage.

-Five tips for researching your salary
+Four tips for researching salaries:

 - Look at the range of packages offered for similar positions in the adverts online or in the jobs pages.